kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

 of the kubelet.

 - Different kubelet parameters need to be passed depending on what CRI runtime is used.
-In the case of docker, you need to specify flags like `--network-plugin=cni` for it to work, but if you're using some other, external runtime you should set `--container-runtime=remote` and specify the CRI endpoint with `--container-runtime-endpoint=<path>`.
+In the case of docker, you need to specify flags like `--network-plugin=cni` for it to work, but if you are using some external runtime you should set `--container-runtime=remote` and specify the CRI endpoint with `--container-runtime-endpoint=<path>`.

 ### kubeadm's solution (available since v1.11)